Cognitive reframing

-Cognitive reframing is a psychological technique that consists of identifying and then changing the way situations, experiences, events, ideas, and/or emotions are viewed.
+Cognitive reframing is a psychological technique that consists of identifying and then changing the way situations, experiences, events, ideas and emotions are viewed.
 Cognitive reframing is the process by which such situations or thoughts are challenged and then changed.
 In the context of cognitive therapy, cognitive reframing is referred to as cognitive restructuring.

 History

 Aaron T. Beck developed cognitive therapy in the 1960s.
 Through working with patients diagnosed with depression, he found that negative thoughts would persist in the minds of these patients.
 Beck helped his patients recognize the impact of their negative thoughts, and aided them in shifting their mindset to think more positively.
 This eventually led to the lessening of, or sometimes getting rid of, the patients' depression.
 This process was termed by Albert Ellis and others "cognitive restructuring", and aimed principally at rethinking perceived negative thoughts and turning them into positive thoughts.

 Using cognitive restructuring as a tool in therapeutic settings led other researchers to recognize that this process happens outside the clinic, and would lead them to develop the term "cognitive reframing" as a way to describe the more generalized process.